-As illustrated at the bottom of Figure 34, the Python service environment implements similar concepts as the Java environment.
+As illustrated at the bottom of Figure 35, the Python service environment implements similar concepts as the Java environment.
 However, the Python service environment does not need to be a complete mirror as only the parts to execute services and to enable the communication between the Java side and the Python service implementation are required.
 Therefore, the Python service environment provides the ServiceEnvironment class, which imports service implementations dynamically from four packages named datatypes, serializers, interfaces and services.
-The first three packages are generated from the configuration model and provide datatype implementations, related serializer/type translator implementations and service from the service environment).
+The first three packages are generated from the configuration model and provide datatype implementations, related serializer/type translator implementations and service interfaces specified in the configuration model (implemented based on Service/AbstractService from the service environment).
 The services package contains the manual implementations of the services.